 I have one question for you.
-Do you know what does your dream retirement look like?
+Do you know what your dream retirement looks like?
 Does it involve a beautiful Portuguese style bungalow in Goa with half of it converted into a café housing a wide collection of books and serving some awesome freshly made goodies?
 Oh wait, that is my dream retirement.
 Then what is yours?

 Most of our dreams require us to plan for it financially and retirement is no different.
 Read on to know 11 reasons why you need to start right now:

 The life expectancy of humans is consistently increasing across the world thanks to technological advancement in medical sciences.
 In India too, the average life expectancy of an adult of age 60 has extended to almost 78.
 That means 18-20 years post the working years (depending on whether you retire at 58 or at 60).
 To put this into context, think about the oldest person that you personally know.
 I can tell that age would go easily above 85.
 What if you too end up living longer than the average of 78?

 2. A government pension is no longer applicable

 Most of us have grown up watching our parents work for government jobs.
 While that meant slightly lesser salary during the working years, it came with the comfort of a pension for a lifetime after retirement.
 Since 1st January 2004, the government has done away with the practice of providing a pension for new joinees and replaced it with NPS (National Pension System).
 What is then your source of income in the sunset years?

 Picture this – you are a very health conscious person who watches what they eat and is regular at exercising as well.
 In the headiness of youth you might assume that health-wise you are bound to always remain fit.
 That, unfortunately, is not the case.
 Even the best-oiled machines develop enough faults with the wear and tear over years of use.
 And while a good updated health insurance policy can cover some costs, no health insurance policy will cover 100% costs.